-3.13 Links to the Council's core values
+3.14 Links to the Council's core values

-The Procurement Strategy is aligned with the Council's strategic aims and objectives as set out in the Corporate Plan, together with other corporate strategies and procedures such as the Human Resources Strategy.
-Other strategies, the asset management plan and the budget strategy will also impact on this Procurement Strategy.
+The Procurement Strategy is aligned with the Council's strategic aims and objectives as set out in the Corporate Plan, together with other corporate strategies and procedures.
+Other strategies, the Asset Management Plan and the budget strategy will also impact on this Procurement Strategy.